 The Threshold for Inheritance Tax Liability

-Understanding the threshold for inheritance tax liability is crucial for effective estate planning in the UK.
-The threshold determines the amount of your estate that is subject to inheritance tax, and it’s essential to know how to navigate this to minimize your tax burden.
+Understanding the threshold for inheritance tax liability is the starting point for effective estate planning in the UK.
+The thresholds determine how much of your estate passes to your loved ones tax-free — and how much could be lost to HMRC at 40%.

 Explanation of the Nil Rate Band